nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Examples:

-* `list` followed by `done 2:30 3:60` marks the 2nd and the 3rd tasks in the results of the `list` command status to be done, and record that user has spend 30 minutes to finish the 2nd task, and 60 minutes to finish the 3rd task.
+* `list` followed by `done 2:30 3:60` marks the 2nd and the 3rd tasks in the results of the `list` command status to be done, and record that user has spent 30 minutes to finish the 2nd task, and 60 minutes to finish the 3rd task.
 * `find title:homework` followed by `done 1:20` marks the 1st task in the results of the `find` command status to be done and record the time taken to complete the deadline is 20 minutes.

 ### 8. Find a task by an attribute : `find`